 Oscar suffered severe nerve damage to his elbow after being struck by a faulty truck tray, later developing complex regional pain syndrome.
 Our medical experts confirmed he had a permanent nerve injury and that Oscar would likely never work again.

 We then subpoenaed truck records, uncovering a history of defects known to the truck company.
 Our lawyers worked with an automotive engineer to prove the hinge was unsafe.
-With this strong evidence, our lawyers negotiated a $1.2 million settlement — covering his lost earnings, medical expenses, and care needs — without the stress of going to court.
+With this strong evidence, our lawyers negotiated a $1.2 million settlement that accounts for his entire future lost income and the cost of ongoing professional care for his chronic pain.

 Sarah suffered permanent nerve damage during a routine contraceptive implant removal when her doctor failed to stop the procedure and refer her to a specialist.
 The injury left her in constant pain, unable to work, and struggling to care for her two young children.